 - Must be enrolled in or graduated from an accredited program

 Beit T’Shuvah offers internships to rabbinical students and other Jewish professionals-in-training.
 The primary focus of the internship is spiritual counseling, learning how to be an advocate for the soul of the resident by translating the wisdom of the Jewish tradition into action.
 Interns are guided in developing a spiritual program of their own, for personal development and to better serve the residents with whom they work.
-Generally, internships run for the school year (September-May); interns are sometimes also needed over the summer, and all inquiries are welcome.
+All inquiries are welcome.

 The internship also offers opportunities for engagement through the breadth of the spiritual department at BTS, including leading groups, teaching Torah study, facilitating Shabbat evening or morning services, and other programmatic opportunities.

 The synthesis of the individualized work of spiritual counseling and the communal opportunities available through our organization offer a unique and enriching experience.